Capacitor Tutorial Includes:

-The reason for the continued use of silver mica capacitors is the fact that they can offer very high levels of performance, better in many areas than any other type of capacitor.
-However in many applications, other more modern technologies provide levels of performance that meets the needs for that particular requirement.
+The reason for the continued use of these electronic components, especially in some RF designs is the fact that they can offer very high levels of performance, better in many areas than any other type of capacitor.
+However in many applications, other more modern technologies provide levels of performance that meet the needs for that particular requirement.

 The particular properties of the silver mica capacitor are summarised below: